absinthetized/DSDR/README.md

 ```
 cd app && npm run dev
 ```
-This will run the frontend compiling the required static files into a server folder (under server/static/build)
+This will run the frontend compiling the required static files into a server folder (under server/static/build).

+The serving is performed by the go server and not the develp svelte server (see below).

 ### start the server

 ```
-cd server && go build -tags=jsoniter -o dsdr && ./dsdr
+cd server && air
 ```

-This will run the gin server.
-No hot reload of server or frontend yet, sorry.
-The server is accessible on localhost:8080
+This will run the gin server with hot reload (even when you change the svelte front end) The server is accessible on localhost:8080

 ## Preseeding